LakshayaSinghal/Neural-Style-Transfer/how-to-use.md

     > wget https://raw.githubusercontent.com/Greyless/Neural-Style-Transfer/Labeeb/environment.yml

     > wget https://raw.githubusercontent.com/Greyless/Neural-Style-Transfer/Labeeb/script.sh
 2. Open Terminal in that directory and run the following commands in order.
-They create a new conda environment, download the necessary dependencies and the source files in new folder 'nst'.
+They create a new conda environment, download the necessary dependencies and the source files in new folder 'nst'.<br>
-Say yes to any installation asked. the commands might take a while to complete.
+**Say yes to any installation asked**. the commands might take a while to complete.

     create environment :
     >conda env create -f environment.yml